luliCloud/CPP_Beyond_Skillset/RocksDB/README_rocksdb.md

 ### `thread_pool.cpp`
 Thread pool using mutex, conditional variable, wait, thread, function.
 When the thread pool is originally created, all threads inside just wait, until the tasks queue has task being pushed.

+### `WAL.cpp`
+Define WAL class.
+Write operation to WAL and replay the WAL after crash.

+### `rockslib_persistence_config.cpp`
+Using rocksdb lib to set persistence config such as forbid WAL, compression (not working yet)

+### `performance_base_test.cpp`
+Using chrono and thread to mimic the time cost of operation in database.
+Testing the real performance of db ope.

 ### `rocksdb`
 Cloned rocksdb repository.